 - Travel Tools

 Mama Blue used to play on the porches and now she’s kicking off the festival in Klutho.

 When she’s not performing, you can find Mama Blue rehearsing, songwriting, making beats, volunteering in the community or diligently developing her label & brand to support up-and-coming artists.
 Every year, she still makes time for PorchFest, a unique outdoor music event in her own backyard.
-Saturday, November 9, from 12 to 9 p.m. in Klutho Park, Mama Blue and many other artists from around the Southeastern U.S. will bring the porches and parks of Springfield to life with their talents.
+Saturday, November 6, from noon to 8 p.m. in Klutho Park, Mama Blue and many other artists from around the Southeastern U.S. will bring the porches and parks of Springfield to life with their talents.

 Mama Blue was the first performer to take the stage, for PorchFest's inaugural year, in 2014.
 She's only missed one year since.
 What keeps her coming back?
 For starters, she is a native of Springfield, and her history is embedded in the fabric of this historic neighborhood.

 “The best place to perform is at home,” she says.
 “I grew up here; my soul thrives here.
 It’s hard enough to get the world to see Jacksonville, but for Jacksonville and the state to know about PorchFest and our 'hood, I’m overwhelmed.
 I used to play in Klutho Park, as a kid, I never thought I’d be singing on a festival stage there.
 It’s surreal.”